-Since the advent of hydraulic jet pumps, many of these wells have been converted to this form of artificial lift with the power fluid pumps usually located at the tank battery.
+Since the advent of hydraulic jet pumps, many of these wells have been converted to this form of artificial lift, with the power fluid pumps usually located at the tank battery.
 However, maintenance and service issues still require the use of boats during high water.
-Unusually high water requires the wells to be shut-in and sometimes results in the removal of the pumping equipment and associated prime movers.
+Unusually high water requires the wells to be shut in, and it sometimes results in the removal of the pumping equipment and associated prime movers.
 When economically justified, the tank battery and pumping equipment is located on the protected side of the levee.
 The power fluid and flow lines run across the levee to an elevated wellhead.
-This eliminates nearly all of the previous maintenance and service issues other than retrieving the downhole pump which is an unusual occurrence.
+This eliminates nearly all of the previous maintenance and service issues other than retrieving the downhole pump, which is an unusual occurrence.

-When the river level dropped low enough in October 2015 to allow work, there was considerable concern that there would not be enough time to complete the job before the expected winter rise.
+When the river level dropped low enough in October 2015 to allow work, there was concern that there would not be enough time to complete the job before the expected winter rise.

 Other problems such as deciding which pipe product could meet the stringent environmental requirements, corrosion issues and overall costs were included in the discussion.
 As the owners/operator expected to locate at least one more well near the Frank Davis SL 21339 No. 1, the lines had to handle at least twice the maximum predicted volume of fluid.
-William Coleman, the inventor of J. J. Tech’s downhole pump had used coiled tubing as a solution for problems on many projects where conventional threaded pipe was not appropriate.
+William Coleman, the inventor of JJ Tech’s downhole pump, had used coiled tubing as a solution for problems on many projects where conventional threaded pipe was not appropriate.
 After exploring several other systems, including fiberglass pipe and welded and coated line pipe, the decision was made to use coated coiled line pipe.
-Global Tubing had developed an externally coated coiled line pipe for offshore use which had a successful history in that environment.
+Global Tubing had developed an externally coated coiled line pipe for offshore use, which had a successful history in that environment.

 The contractor on the job was Oilstone Energy Services.
 During the project they performed pull-through in six casing conduits at the levee crossing in less than four hours.
 (Pic 9 see Case Study)

-The project was completed on October 23, 2015.
+The project was completed Oct.
+23, 2015.
 As the wellhead was over 8,600’ from the tank battery, the flowline and power fluid lines were run together.
 The total pipeline length was 17,230’ of 2 ½” nominal ID (2 7/8” actual OD) Schedule 40 0.203” WT A53/X52C/X65C grade coiled line pipe.
 The pipe was delivered on six uninterrupted reel lengths of up to 3,100’ each.
-(Pic 10 see Case Study)
+(For pic 10, see Case Study.)